Empty Leg Flight Pricing: Why Can’t They Go for Really Cheap?

 As this Charter Broker article explains, “An empty leg is more complex than simply someone paying for a one-way flight and the aircraft returning empty.
 It combines scheduling, operating procedures, and commercial policies, including owner approval.”

-2. It could put the client’s safety at risk.
+2. It could put the client’s safety at risk

-As an ARGUS-certified broker with our own vendor approval program, all aircraft, crews and operators must meet strict standards.
+As an ARGUS-certified broker with our own in-house Approved Vendor Program, all aircraft, crews and operators must meet strict standards.
 Sometimes brokerages with a priority on price over safety can offer empty legs at really cheap prices because they don’t need the flight to meet the same standards.

-3. It would also set an unrealistic precedent
+3. It would set an unrealistic precedent

-Sometimes operators are also able to offer a bit of flexibility with departure times, so you can see big savings without having to go too far outside your intended itinerary, and, most of all, you know your broker has done everything possible to maximize your flight’s margin of safety!
+Sometimes operators are also able to offer a bit of flexibility with departure times, so you can see big savings without having to go too far outside your intended itinerary, and, most of all, you know your broker has done everything possible to maximize your flight’s margin of safety.

 Stratos Jet Charters is obsessed with safety, and it shows.
 Reach out to one of our agents about your last-minute travel plans and we’ll make recommendations about one-way jet charter flights with great prices that won’t compromise your safety.
 We’re happy to share our empty leg list with you and get you on a discounted private jet flight.